NifleySnifley/Tinkerneering/_posts/2023-04-16-gearbox-design.md

 #### Motors:

-Since my last blog post thinking about - and deciding on - my summer robotics projects, I've been working on my design for a three-omni-wheeled holonomic robot "TriangleBot" to build with components I have on hand.
-The obvious next step for me was to decide on what I would use for drive motors, I thought about using [Johnson Electric PLG Gearmotors](https://www.andymark.com/products/johnson-electric-plg-gearmotor-and-output-shaft) because I have 3 on hand and they provide the neccesary gearing without any additional hassle, after throwing together some initial designs using these motors, I came across a few different issues that led me to rethink my choice of motors
+Since my last blog post discussing my summer robotics projects, I've been working on my design for a three-omni-wheeled holonomic "TriangleBot" robot.
+The obvious next step for me was to decide on what I would use for drive motors, I thought about using [Johnson Electric PLG Gearmotors](https://www.andymark.com/products/johnson-electric-plg-gearmotor-and-output-shaft) because I have 3 on hand and they provide the neccesary gearing without any additional hassle, after throwing together some initial designs using these motors, I came across a few different issues that led me to rethink my choice of motors.

 {% include image.html file="JEPLGCAD.png" astyle="width:65%" caption="Initial design of robot corner with JE-PLG motor and 4\" omni" %}